Do Go On - 536 - FedEx Flight 705

 No one on the ground understood what had happened.

-All they knew was that an unnerved crew member
+All they knew was that an unnerved crew member had reported some sort of an attack

-and had requested an emergency link.
+and had requested an emergency landing.

-loaded with fuel, obviously, because I haven't flown that far, certainly nowhere near as far
+And it's still loaded with fuel, obviously, because I haven't flown that far,

-as they were meant to fly.
 And it was too heavy to slow down in time.
-So he didn't want to

-take the chance that Calloway would wake up again, because they were really, whenever
+So he didn't want to take the chance that Calloway would wake up again because they were really,

-Keloah was awake, they really struggled to subdue him.
+whenever Calloway was awake, they really struggled to subdue him.

 You'd be tempted to have a couple of goes while he's down, wouldn't you?